meowius/meowius/README.md

 I'm a content strategist, content designer, and communicator with leadership experience across both UX content and marketing content.
 If it's got words or visuals on it, I've probably worked on it: apps, blogs, websites, tweets, videos, press releases, screenplays, books, flyers, signage.

-At GitHub I’m currently a senior content manager focusing on serving the needs of developers through UX content strategy and design.
+In 2023–24 I was a senior content manager focusing on serving the needs of developers through UX content strategy and design.

 <!--
 **meowius/meowius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.